terminusdb/katacoda-scenarios/terminus-quickstart/step2.md

-## Step 2: Configure with Environment Variabls
+## Step 2: Configure with Environment Variables

 You can use enviroment variables to change the scipts settings